By the end of this article, you'll understand the fundamentals of construction quality management including:

 This means that everyone is responsible for managing quality on projects for greater transparency and accountability.

-To conclude: construction quality management explained
+Conclusion: construction quality management explained

 Get a demo to see how Sablono can provide you with a proactive, systemic approach to construction quality management.